-We are offering 285,714 Class A Units, with each Class A Unit consisting of one share of common stock and a warrant to purchase half of one share of our common stock at an exercise price per share of \$\$, per Class A Unit of \$\$, together with the shares of common stock underlying such warrants, at a public offering price of \$\$, together with the shares of common stock underlying such warrants, at a public offering price of \$\$, together with the shares of common stock underlying such warrants part of such units are immediately separable and will be issued separately in this offering.
+We are offering 365,853 Class A Units, with each Class A Unit consisting of one share of common stock and a warrant to purchase half of one share of our common stock at an exercise price per share of \$\,\), together with the shares of common stock underlying such warrants, at a public offering price of \$\,\) per Class A Unit of \$\,\).
+The Class A Units will not be certificated and the shares of common stock and warrants part of such units are immediately separable and will be issued separately in this offering.

 We are also offering to those purchasers whose purchase of Class A Units in this offering would result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding common stock following the consummation of this offering, the opportunity to purchase, in lieu of the number of Class A Units that would result in ownership in excess of 4.99% (or, at the election of the purchaser, 9.99%), 12,000 Class B Units.
-Each Class B Unit will consist of one share of Series A Preferred Stock, par value \$0.001 per share, convertible into 95.24 shares of common stock and a warrant to purchase 47.62 shares of our common stock at an exercise price per share of \$ together with the shares of common stock underlying such shares of Series A Preferred Stock and warrants, at a public offering price of \$ per Class B Unit.
+Each Class B Unit will consist of one share of Series A Preferred Stock, par value \$0.001 per share, convertible into 121.95 shares of common stock and a warrant to purchase 60.975 shares of our common stock at an exercise price per share of \$\text{together with the shares of common stock underlying such shares of Series A Preferred Stock and warrants, at a public offering price of \$\text{per Class B Unit.
 The Class B Units will not be certificated and the shares of Series A Preferred Stock and the warrants part of such units are immediately separable and will be issued separately in this offering.